microsoft/vscode-docs/docs/sourcecontrol/intro-to-git.md

 The branch indicator in the Status bar shows the current branch and lets you switch to new and existing branches.
 To create a new branch, select the branch indicator and choose to create it from the current branch or another local one.
 Type a name for the new branch, and confirm.
 VS Code creates a new branch and switches to it, allowing you to make changes to your code without affecting the main branch.

-> **Tip:** If you use the [GitHub Pull Request and Issues](https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-pull-request-github) extension, you can create a branch directly from an issue, which gets you started working in a new local branch and automatically prefills the pull request for you.
+> **Tip:** If you use the [GitHub Pull Requests and Issues](https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-pull-request-github) extension, you can create a branch directly from an issue, which gets you started working in a new local branch and automatically prefills the pull request for you.

 To push the branch to the remote repository, select **Publish Branch** in the **Source Control** view.
 This will create a new branch on the remote repository, allowing you to collaborate with others in that branch.